RebootJeff/rebootjeff.github.io/source/_posts/2017-08-14-one-on-ones-with-manager.markdown

 In other words, the 1-on-1 shouldn’t just be used as a more in-depth SCRUM/status meeting.

 I’ve also heard that 1-on-1s could be used for in-depth code reviews, but if your organization doesn’t do proper code reviews as part of the usual process of development, that’s another bad sign.

+## Remember: Have a Plan and Get Takeaways
+Go into the 1-on-1 meeting with some kind of agenda, plan, questions, etc. Don't just go into the meeting empty handed.

+Based on the conversation, take some notes.
+Use them as reference, but also use them to track your own progress towards meeting any goals or action items discussed in previous meetings.